TimRudy/ice-chips-verilog/docs/validation-scheme.md

 #### File content and structure:

-- The .v and .ice files are intimately related by the fact they perform the same functionality, contain the same code, and are tied together by their I/O specs (I/O textual details differ);
+- The .v and .ice files are intimately related by the fact they perform the same functionality, contain the same code, and are tied together by their I/O specs (only textual details of the I/Os differ);

 - The non-identical segments are declarative code only, constituting wrappers;